Fasulye Piyazi – Turkish bean salad with vegetables

-What do you cook when you have limited time?
-Well, this bean and vegetable salad can be ready in a flash, it is very delicious and healthy.
+I love this tasty, nourishing Turkish bean salad, Fasulye Piyazi.
 At home, traditionally we serve fasulye piyazi with grilled meatballs, koftes.
 There are traditional restaurants, lokantas, at home that solely serve Turkish style meatballs, fasulye piyaz and pickled cucumber and peppers.
-This salad is also a great alternative for lunch, served with some nice crusty bread or in can be a part of a meze spread.
+This salad is also a great alternative for lunch, as I like to have, served with some nice crusty bread or in can be a part of a meze spread or accompany grills as a side.

 I like to use both black and green olives, the Greek or Spanish olives work well if you can’t find Turkish olives.